 The common side effect of whitening is tooth sensitivity which can be mild or severe while some patients don’t experience any sensitivity at all.
 Some drugs may be prescribed for you by your dentist to reduce or avoid sensitivity.
 Usually, the sensitivity will subside after some days and if you notice white or sore gums, you should not hesitate to see your doctor.

 Breaking Down Laser Whitening Cost

 There are lots of costs you need to consider when you are thinking about laser teeth whitening.
 You need to consider the financial, time and maintenance costs.
 So that it will be easy for you to go through a smooth procedure.

 Laser teeth whitening is a cosmetic procedure which is not covered by insurance.
-Hence, you need to be prepared to foot the bill.
+Hence, you need to be prepared to cover the fee.
 The amount you will pay for the procedure depends on the level of discoloration and the experience of your dentist.
-You should discuss the cost implications with your dentist and a convenient payment plan may be worked out for you.
+You should discuss the cost implications with your best dentist and a convenient payment plan may be worked out for you.

 It is very important for you to know the maintenance implications of laser teeth whitening.
 Proper dental hygiene is a sure way to maintain your investment in an alluring smile.
 And this should be given a top priority.
 Your result should last for between 6 months and one year or more.
 Depending on how best you can manage it.
 It is advisable for you to stay away, as much as possible, from foods and drinks (e.g. tee and coffee) that can stain your teeth.